 However, many schools go above and beyond what is required and offer a variety of scholarships for service men and women and their families.
 In addition, many also offer more opportunities for financial aid than others.

 While searching for the perfect graduate program for you, check to see if there are veterans associations, such as Servicemember Opportunity Colleges (SOC) that are on-campus to provide opportunities to connect with other veterans and active service members facing similar challenges.

 In addition, many military friendly schools have student-organizations that can assist with ensuring the best interest of veteran students are always considered by the school.
 Plus, it gives you a chance to meet other veterans, which can help you transition to the academic life.

-Yes, the GI Bill can pay for graduate school, which is something that many people overlook.
-The difference between the way the GI Bill works for graduate degree compared to an undergraduate degree is the definition of full-time.
+Yes, military education benefits may pay for graduate school, which is something that many people overlook.
+The difference between the way the Post-9/11 Veterans Educational Assistance Act of 2008 works for graduate degree compared to an undergraduate degree is the definition of full time.